benbalter/benbalter.github.com/_posts/2015-11-23-why-open-source.md

 ---
 title: Why open source
-description: Open source is awesome.
-There are many reasons why you might consider consuming, publishing, collaborating on, or supporting open source.
-Here's a few.
+description: 25 reasons why you and your organization should consume, publish, contribute to, & support open source.
 ---

 Open source is awesome.
 There are many reasons why you might consider consuming, publishing, collaborating on, or supporting open source.[^laundry-list] Here are a few of them: